Bill-Costa/3D-Test-Images/README.md

 to allow you to evaluate aspects of your viewing device just by observation.
-In particular, the resolution tests will allow you to evaluate how well your device and viewer application(s) can render image resolutions other than the native display size.  ~~Note that for any given stereoscopic display, it is possible for the image quality to vary from application to application or given input source.~~
+In particular, the resolution tests will allow you to evaluate how well your device and viewer application(s) can render image resolutions other than the native display size.

 | Directory | Description    | Notes                                        |
 |----:|:---------------------|:----------------------------------------------|